Jonathan Plowman Jr.: Charitable works including donation of land for church

 Jonathan Plowman, a God-fearing man and devout Christian as most were in that time, donated land to establish a church near Baltimore.
 The Particular Baptist Gunpowder Church was established after the donation of this land on February 27, 1770.
 Jonathan Plowman conveyed to pastor John Davis, John Whitaker and Samuel Lane, Particular Baptists, a parcel of land, containing 15 acre, for the sole use of a meeting house for the worship of God, forever.
 This fact was recounted in an act the state of Maryland passed on January 22, 1829 to incorporate Particular Baptist Gunpowder Church in Baltimore County.
 In the 1850s Jonathan Plowman's grandson Joshua Plowman member of Black Rock Particular Baptist Church was appointed as one of the trustees to oversee the sale of the land which Jonathan Plowman Jr. had donated to build the Particular Baptist Gunpowder Church.
 The church meeting house had fallen down and the congregation broken up and all the appointed trustees were dead.
 Maryland legislator approved an act to allow the take over by Black Rock Baptist Church the nearest church of the same faith to sell the property and use the funds from the sale for its own needs.

 On July 16, 1763, Plowman and others organized a lottery to raise 510 pounds for completing the market house, buy two fire engines and a parcel of land to enlarge the wharf and build a new one.

 In April 1767, Jonathan Plowman was part of a mission of mercy.
-French citizens living in the town of Fredrick town and having been neutral during the French and Indian War now found themselves persecuted by their British neighbors.
+Francophone settlers living in the town of Fredrick town and having been neutral during the French and Indian War now found themselves persecuted by their Anglophone neighbors.
 The 200 men, women and mostly children wanted to leave for French settlements on the Mississippi River.
 They did not have the means to pay for the trip.
 The ships Virgin and Pocomoke owned by Jonathan Plowman and Peter Hulbert were used on the voyage to transport the 200 passengers and baggage.
 The voyage was publicly funded as a mission of mercy.
 The text does not identify which ship belonged to Jonathan Plowman and which to Peter Hulbert.